Alps Hiking: Switzerland, Italy & France

 Chamonix region3 nights

-Day 9: Aosta walking tour and cheese tasting, travel to Chamonix & Chamonix walking tour
+Day 9: Travel to Chamonix & Chamonix walking tour

 Included meals: Breakfast, Lunch, Tasting

-- Get to know Chamonix on a walk with your Tour Director, then take the rest of the evening to eat dinner and do as you please in town.
+- Get to know Chamonix on a walk with your Tour Director, featuring a tasting of a local French pastry, then take the rest of the evening to eat dinner and do as you please in town.

 Included meal: Breakfast